dominguezeddie/colectivo-borg/README.en.md

 ---

 > *"The machine is temporary.
 The Borg stays with you."*
 >
+> *"Memory is never alienated — it remains on the user's local node.*
+> *Computing is socialized — the peer network resolves it.*
+> *The Borg is the identity.
+The Collective is the muscle."*
+>
 > *"The Borg doesn't need declared ethics.
 Its open architecture is the ethics."*
 >